UPDATE: 2018-2019 Registration

 Overview of the Learning Program

-Elementary Program Academic Workshops are comprised of Levels 1 to 4 and are focused on developing foundational learning skills in reading, writing and math.
-Parents and caregivers attend 8 monthly adult-only classes on a Saturday morning from September to June.
-Coupled with these on the same morning are our (optional) Wraparound Workshops.
-Elementary families also attend 2 additional Curriculum Days for hands-on coaching with their student.
+Elementary Program Academic Workshops are leveled workshops comprised of Levels 1 to 4 and are focused on developing foundational learning skills in reading, writing and math.
+Parents and caregivers attend monthly adult-only classes on a Saturday morning from September to June.
+Coupled on the same morning are our Wraparound workshops.
+Elementary families also attend Curriculum Days and Adventure Days for hands-on coaching with their student.
+Curriculum Days are academically focused while Adventure Days apply these skills within community settings.

-Middle School Program The Wraparound Workshops form the core of this program and parents and caregivers attend 8 monthly adult-only classes on a Saturday morning from September to June.
-Parents and caregivers are welcome to participate in any Level 1-4 Academic Workshop for a refresher on academic content.
-Middle School families also attend 5 additional Adventure Club Days with their student.
-These events are held at different locations within the community and are structured to provide parents with the opportunity to support their young adult in the development of skills for independent living, self-regulation and self-advocacy.
+Middle School Program Our Wraparound Workshops form the core of this program and parents and caregivers attend monthly adult-only classes on a Saturday morning from September to June.
+Parents and caregivers are also encouraged to drop-in on any Level 1-4 Academic Workshop or Curriculum Day for a “refresher” as needed.
+Middle School families also attend Adventure Days with their student.
+These are structured events, held at different locations within the community and are designed to help parents support their young adult in the development of pre-identified skills for independent living, self-regulation and self-advocacy.

-Note that we have a limited number of seats in our program and are running year-long waitlists for all our classes.
+Note that we have a limited number of seats in our program and have waitlists for all our classes.
 If you’d like to be added to our waitlist, please email us and include your contact information so we know the best way to get in touch with you.
 We will let you know when we have an opening for your family.

 For families in our program seeking additional assistance, we offer individual or small group tutoring based on the guiding principles of the program.
-We also work with special education parent-groups to share best practices for teaching students with Down syndrome.
+We also work with special education parent-groups to share instructional strategies and best practices for instructing and including students with Down syndrome.
 For more information about tutoring and additional support for families, please contact us.

 Click here for a printable brochure.